keyvank/tsp/src/3-see.md

 ![A human eye consists of red-green-blue receptors](assets/trichromacy.png)

+## The trade-off

+Light and sound, are both results of disturbances that propagate through different contexts.
+They are both waves, the former is electromagnetic, and the latter is mechanical.
+So, if they are actually are very similar to each other, why don't we listen through our eyes and see through our ears?
+Isn't that theoritically possible?
+Well, not only theoritically, it is even technically possible to see through hearing!
+You may already know that part of the bats\ navigation strategy depends on producing high-frequency sounds and hearing them back (Notice how similar the generated sound is with a light-source!).
+Humans have themselves built devices that can see through hearing.
+The sonography machine, which is used for taking pictures from the inside of your body, is basically a 2D array of ears which can "see" by litting your body with ultrasonic waves and hearing them back.

+There are probably reasons the evolution has not decided to make humans hear through electromagnetic waves:

+- If that was the case, the sun (Or any other light-source) could disrupt human communications (Imagine hearing the sun!)
+- Nature has not been able to find a way to convert neural impulses into electromagnetic waves (I.e it has been very hard for the nature to build a electromagnetic larynx!)

+Also, light is much faster than sound, that's why you can see mountains that are hundreds or even thousands of kilometers away from you and be sure that what you see is not something from the past (That's not the case with sound.
+Even the sound of thunderstorms surprisingly take seconds to reach to our ears).
+Also, since we need light-sources for seeing stuff, hearing through sound would also need "audio-sources".
+There isn't a gigantic source of audio on the earth helping us to see through hearing, that's why bats need to produce sounds themselves in order to see their surroundings.
+Even if humans could produce the audio needed for seeing themselves, it would take enormous amount of energy in order to produce sounds strong enough that could reach places that are thousands of kilometers away.
+Sun spreads its wave everywhere for free, so why bother seeing through sound?
+Mechanical waves are just not good candidates for vision.

+Besides all these, there is also another big difference between an eye and an ear:

+- A human ear is a single wave-receiver that is able to decode a large specturm of frequencies (20Hz-20000Hz)
+- A human eye is a 2D array consisting of many wave-receivers that are able to decode very limited number of frequencies (Only three, red, green and blue!
+But with some tricks, as we discussed in the previous section humans are able to distinguish between electromagnetic frequencies in the range of 400THz-790THz)

+A funny analogy: ears are like CPUs, they have a single core (cochlea!) that is able to execute (hear) many kinds of instructions (frequencies) whereas eyes are like GPUs, they consist of many cores (photoreceptors) that are able to execute (see) a limited set of instructions (frequencies).
+Strangely, GPUs are for calculating pixels that will reach to the corresponding photoreceptor of your eye!

 ## Memento

 Years later, in 1826, a french inventor named Nicéphore Niépce had the dream of recording scenes of real life.
 Back then people knew that there are some chemical compounds that make chemical reactions when they are exposed to light.
 The chemical reaction would convert the compound to a different compound which fortunately had a different color.
 The more intense the light is, the stronger the chemical reaction is, applying stronger color changes to the compoound.
 Nicéphore took advantage of this, he made a plate coated with such a compound and put it inside a camera obscura.
 A camera obscura was a dark, isolated room with a small hole (Filled with a lense) on one side that projected the image of the outside on the wall.
 Nicéphore put his coated plate on the wall, and let it be there for a few days.
 After a few days, the image of the outside started to appear on the plate, which is the very first photography ever done in the world.
 The resulting picture wasn't perfect (What did you expect?) but the experiment was revolutionary enough to inspire other inventors for building the modern photography.